cypress-io/cypress-documentation/source/guides/dashboard/organizations.md

       - `User.FirstName`: User’s first name
       - `User.LastName`: User’s last name
 3. Collect the sign-on URL and certificate from your identity provider.
 Supply that to the Cypress Dashboard.

+#### Azure AD

+The Cypress Dashboard can integrate with your identity provider via Azure AD.
+In addition to the documentation below, refer to the Microsoft Guides for {% url "configuring an application" https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app %}.

+1. Log into the Azure portal and create a new Application.
+2. Work through the application setup, supplying the following information when requested:
+  - **App name:** `Cypress Dashboard`
+  - **App logo:** {% url "Cypress logo download" https://raw.githubusercontent.com/cypress-io/cypress-icons/master/src/logo/cypress-bw.png %}
+  - **Login URL:** Collect the URL provided by the Cypress Dashboard
+3. Collect the `Client ID` for your application provided in the Application overview page.
+4. Go to **Certificates and Secrets** in your Azure Application and create a new secret that does not expire.
+Copy this newly-created secret and paste it in the `Azure Client Secret` field in the Cypress Dashboard.
+5. Under **API Permissions** in Azure AD, ensure the application has access to **User.Read** permissions
+6. Enter the domain used for your Active Directory, as well as the list of SSO domains you wish to allow user to authenticate with, in the Cypress Dashboard.
+This is used for SSO discovery from the login screen.

 ### Save and Test